-At the Paris Climate Accord, world nations pledged GHG emission reduction targets.
-Based on the latest scientific guidance from the Intergovernmental Panel on Climate Change (IPCC), many nations' NDCs have evolved, becoming more ambitious; and now many nations have net zero targets as well.
-Nations ready to make ambitious climate action pledges, such as the EU group of countries, the UK, other European nations, & Japan, have set targets to reach net zero GHG emissions (carbon neutrality) by 2050; and a few European nations have even more ambitious net zero targets.
-(NDCs= Nationally Determined Contributions.- national commitments to greenhouse gas reduction).
+At the Paris Climate Accord, almost 200 world nations pledged GHG emission reduction targets.
+Based on the latest scientific guidance from the Intergovernmental Panel on Climate Change (IPCC), many nations' NDCs have evolved.
+NDCs have become more ambitious, and now many nations have net zero targets as well.
+Nations such as the EU group of countries, the UK, other European nations, & Japan, have set targets to reach net zero carbon emissions (carbon neutrality) by 2050.
+A few European nations have even more ambitious net zero targets.
+The US has also set a net zero target of 2050.

 The United States' federal government has the executive commitment of President Biden to bold climate pledges (as of 2021) - net zero by 2050, carbon neutral energy on US grids by 2035, and at least a 50% reduction in GHGs by 2030 (compared to 2005 levels).
 The United States Congress hasn't yet passed legislation committing to NDCs or a net zero target (like the EU has as well as several European nations independently).
 American states (such as California and several others) have passed GHG reduction targets and net zero targets for their individual states; through State Congresses as binding legislation.